Skip to content

 config.json # Configuration (issue prefix, counter, owner)

-In non-version-controlled mode, the directory is .sase/sdd/beads/ with the same structure.
+In non-version-controlled mode for other providers, the directory is .sase/sdd/beads/ with the same structure.

-The .gitignore excludes beads.db* files so only issues.jsonl and config.json are tracked in git.
+The .gitignore excludes beads.db* files.
+The event store, issues.jsonl, and config.json are tracked in git.

 Sync Mechanism

-sase bead sync exports the current SQLite state to issues.jsonl and commits it to git.
-The JSONL file contains one JSON object per line, sorted by issue ID for clean diffs.
+sase bead sync regenerates the compatibility projection from the canonical event store and stages the bead state in git, including sdd/beads/events/**, issues.jsonl, and config.json.
+The projection contains one JSON object per line, sorted by issue ID for clean diffs.

 CLI Commands